RvVelthuijsen/adafruit-macropad-keyboard-controller/README.md

 1. Changing each key's functionality.
 2. Changing each key's LED color, including the option to turn them off.
 3. Changing the overall brightness of the LED's.

+Additionally, by holding down the rotary encoder for 3 seconds, all lights will be turned off and key input will be disabled, so you can put the Macropad into 'sleepmode' while leaving it connected to your computer.

 These options allow you to adjust the Adafruit Macropad's settings on the go, without having to edit the sketch and reupload it, making it possible to use it freely on any computer.